Overview

 What is it?

 BCB430 is an opportunity for advanced specialized individual research in bioinformatics and computational biology by arrangement with the BCB program director and a supervisor.
 This opportunity for students to actively participate in the research process – in the discovery and dissemination of new knowledge – is a continuation from BCB330 (Special Project).
+Each student is responsible for finding a research supervisor to supervise their project.
 Students frame the questions that will guide their research, design and conduct the research to find answers, and communicate the results of their work, drawing on skills and experience that they have previously acquired.
 Significant background in both life science and computer science courses is required.
 To encourage breadth and ensure exposure to a diverse range of topics and techniques, students will not normally conduct both BCB project courses in the same laboratory or on highly similar topics.
 The final decision whether a BCB430 project proposal fulfills this academic objective is up to the program director.
 The original research project requires the prior consent of a faculty member to supervise the project.
 The topic is to be one mutually agreed upon by the student and supervisor and accepted by the program director.
 The expectation is that the student, aided and advised by the supervisor, will read the literature, and plan, execute, analyse, and report on experimental or descriptive investigations on an appropriate topic.
 A literature review alone is not sufficient.

 Who is it for?